-Along with the legally stipulated election of equal opportunities officers in federal and state offices, elections for equal opportunities officers are also regularly held in corporate bodies under public law, universities and other institutions and companies.
+Along with the legally stipulated election of equal opportunities, officers in federal, and state offices, elections for equal opportunity officers are also regularly held in corporate bodies under public law, universities and other institutions and companies.
 These elections can only be secure, legally binding, cost-efficient and comfortable when held online.

 In German federal offices with at least 100 employees, electing and appointing a female equal opportunities officer, and a deputy, is mandatory.
 In the federal states of Germany the corresponding implementation is done through the respective state’s equal opportunities laws.
 As the term for equal opportunities officers amounts to four years at the federal level in Germany, their elections are held every four years.
 The election schedule may differ in other institutions, and may amount to three years, for instance.

 Ballot and postal elections entail great effort and significant expenses